paoloap/bosch/README.md

 # bosch
 Awesome WM 'Bosch Theme'
-v 0.7
+v 0.7.1

-## The present README has been updated, but screenshots are still the old ones.
-Will update soon.
+## Still something to update in documentation

 In this git I will upload all the configuration files that make my GUI work properly.
 This GUI configuration is intended to be as much as lightweight I can, and to maximize keyboard/automation and minimize mouse/touchpad use.